FrontendMasters/react-enlightenment/what-is-react.md

 });
 ```

 That `<div>` is an HTML like tag, yes in JavaScript, called [JSX](https://facebook.github.io/jsx/).
-JSX is a custom JavaScript syntax used by React to express React elements that map to real HTML elements.
-React elements, defined using JSX should not be considered a one to one match to HTML elements.
+JSX is a custom JavaScript syntax used by React to express React nodes that map to real HTML elements and text nodes.
+React nodes, defined using JSX should not be considered a one to one match to HTML elements.
 There are [differences](https://facebook.github.io/react/docs/dom-differences.html) and some [gotchas](https://facebook.github.io/react/docs/jsx-gotchas.html).

 JSX syntax must be transformed from JSX to real JavaScript in order to be parsed by ES5 browsers.
 The official tool used to transform JSX is called [Babel](http://babeljs.io/).